priyam-gadabada/CodeSnacks/README.md

 Each project lives in its own folder under `projects/`.
 Example mini-projects:

 - **Simple Calculator** – Calculate the sum, difference, product or quotient of two numbers.
+- **Rock Paper Scissors** - A Simple yet cool Rock Paper Scissors game.

 *(More projects coming soon!)*